26 Short Career Programs That Lead to High-Paying Jobs

 This tradesperson works underwater in special scuba gear to help build, repair, or remove large structures or equipment.
 For someone who already loves diving, training to dive professionally can be one of the most exciting options among other programs in skilled trades.

 - Median pay: $68,300**

 Supporting lawyers by taking care of responsibilities like legal research, administrative tasks, or document drafting is what these well-paid professionals are trained for.
 An associate degree in legal assisting or paralegal studies can be completed in just two years.

 11. HVAC Technician

 These tradespeople install, maintain, and repair the systems that heat and cool our homes, businesses, and other buildings.
-You can learn to become a technician through a short HVAC program available at a skilled trade school in just 8 to 24 months.
+You can learn to become an HVAC technician in just 8 to 24 months through a short program at an HVAC trade school.